rileyhales/river-route/docs/saving-outputs.md

 formats the discharge data into a Pandas DataFrame and then calls the `write_outflows` method.
 By default, this function writes the dataframe to a netCDF file.

-A single netCDF is not ideal for all use cases or.
-You can override this so that your output dataframe is stored how you prefer.
+A single netCDF is not ideal for all use cases so you can override it to store your data how you prefer.
 Some examples of reasons you would want to do this include appending the outputs to an existing file, writing the DataFrame to a database, or to add metadata or attributes to the file.

 You can override the `write_outflows` method directly in your code or use the `set_write_outflows` method.
 Your custom function should accept exactly 3 keyword arguments:

 1. `df`: a Pandas DataFrame with a datetime index, river id numbers as column labels, and float discharge values.